Build Visual AI models¶

 Folder-based image datasets¶

 When adding only images, prepare your data by creating a folder for each class and putting images into the corresponding folders.
-For example, the classic "is it a hot dog?" classification would look like this, with a folder containing images of hot dogs and a folder of non hot dog images:
+For example, the classic "is it a hot dog?" classification would look like this, with a folder containing images of hot dogs and a folder of images that are not hot dogs:

 Once image collection is complete, ZIP the folders into a single archive and upload the archive directly into DataRobot as a local upload or add it to the AI Catalog.